imba/imba.io/docs/guides.md

 The inline editor used throughout this site is written in Imba, and available at [github](https://github.com/somebee/scrimbla).
 It is a decent example of a project.

 Next up, read about [the language](/guides/language) itself!

+# Tutorials

+You can find quite a few tutorials and videos at [scrimba.com](https://scrimba.com/topic/imba)!